FFrabetti/Cooperative-container-migration/docs/cooperative stateful migration.md

 The commands we need are:
 - ZADD: add members or update their score (ZREM the remove them)
 - ZCARD: get the number of elements
-- ZRANGE, ZRANGEBYSCORE: return a sorted range of members delimited by index or by score
+- ZRANGE, ZRANGEBYSCORE (ZREVRANGE, ZREVRANGEBYSCORE): return a sorted range of members delimited by index or by score (default: increasing score)
 - ZSCAN: iterate over the sorted set
 - ZSCORE: get the score of a member